-- the significance of the proposed project or function; and
+- the significance of the proposed project or function

 The 1956 ReachOut International Fellowship

-The 1956 ReachOut International Fellowship is funded through the generosity of a member of the Class of 1956, whose Canadian-based family foundation has committed to supporting a $30,000 annual award for a minimum of three years.
-Like the ReachOut 56-81-06 Fellowship, it is open to Princeton seniors who commit to spend their first post-graduation year performing a public interest project.
+The 1956 ReachOut International Fellowship is funded through the generosity of a member of the Class of 1956, whose Canadian-based family foundation has committed to supporting a $30,000 annual award.
+Like the ReachOut 56-81-06 Domestic Fellowship, it is open to Princeton seniors who commit to spend their first post-graduation year performing a public interest project.
 It differs, however, from the traditional Fellowship in the following respects:

 - The 1956 ReachOut International Fellowship can be performed anywhere in the world (including the U.S.).

 - The 1956 ReachOut International Fellowship does not require affiliation with a sponsoring organization, although generally the infrastructure, local contacts, and expertise of a sponsoring organization have been valuable to past fellows.

 - The 1956 ReachOut International Fellowship gives special consideration to innovative and entrepreneurial projects (see below under “Criteria for Selection”).